Kong/kong/UPDATE.md

 ##### 1. Configuration file

 You will need to update your configuration file.
-Replace the `plugins_available` property with:
+Replace the `plugins_available` values with:

 ```yaml
 plugins_available: